An Enticing Parsi Snack

 - Toast the buns in butter in a large pan.
 Brush date and tamarind chutney and/or mint chutney on both sides of the buns and layer with thinly sliced cucumbers, thinly sliced red onion (lightly pickled or not), and pile on some sev (or even potato chips) for crunch.
 A slice of tomato would not go amiss.
 Makes 4 to 6 burgers depending on how large you make them.

 - This recipe requires that you refrigerate the meat and potato mixture for shaping, so plan accordingly.
-You can also make it up the day before, if that works better for your schedule.
+You can also make it up the day before if that works better for your schedule.
+I have skipped the refrigerator step and the kebabs are a bit more fragile and crumbly, but if you are short on time, it is still a workable mixture.

 - To make this kebab vegan, use well-drained firm or extra firm tofu.

-- Depending on whether you use meat or tofu, and you may want to swap out the cilantro for fresh mint.
+- Depending on whether you use meat or tofu, and you may want to swap out the cilantro for fresh mint; especially when using ground lamb.

 - Cook the potatoes until just soft, you don’t want them waterlogged.